Lev Kirshner

 Lev Kirshner (born June 17, 1969) is the former head coach for the men's soccer team San Diego State University, who coached the team for two decades.
 As a player, he competed at the 1993 Maccabiah Games (winning a bronze medal) and the 1997 Maccabiah Games in Israel.

 Playing career

 High school and college

 Kirshner attended Mission San Jose High School in Fremont, California, where he played soccer and badminton, and ran cross country.
-He graduated in 1987 and was inducted into the school’s first Hall of Fame class in 2001.
+He graduated in 1987 and was inducted into the school's first Hall of Fame class in 2001.

-After graduating from high school, Kirshner attended Rutgers University, playing soccer for the school from 1987-90.
-He graduated in 1991 with a bachelor’s degree in communication with honors and as a member of the 1990 NCAA National Finalist team, the squad's members were inducted to the Rutgers Hall of Fame in 2015.
+After graduating from high school, Kirshner attended Rutgers University, playing soccer for the school from 1987 to 1990.
+He graduated in 1991 with a bachelor's degree in communication with honors and as a member of the 1990 NCAA National Finalist team, the squad's members were inducted to the Rutgers Hall of Fame in 2015.
 Kirshner was also a part of the 1987 NCAA Quarterfinalist team and the 1989 Semi-Finalist team.